mfschmidt/ge_data_manager/README.md

     python manage.py migrate

 If you created a new superuser, you can log in at http://localhost:8000/admin/ to play around with it.
 The user you created will only be available on your local instance of ge_data_manager.
 If you clone it elsewhere, you'll get a fresh new empty database with no users and no results.

+## Some debugging help

+If you'd like to monitor celery tasks as they run, you can change the worker's command in docker-compose.yml to `--loglevel=debug`.
+This will emit more detailed logs from the worker container.